DMacMakes/dmdocs/content/en/torrens/acr101/week7/index.md

 ---
-title: "7: Painting Tips: Light And Shapes"
+title: "7: Shapes and Light"
-linkTitle: "W.7 Painting Tips 1"
+linkTitle: "W.7 Shapes and Light"
 weight: 70
 description: >
   Painting doesn't have to be so intimidating.
 Tips today include using simple tones to maximum effect, and knowing how certain "good" aka dynamic shapes can make paintings more engaging.
 Also: Assessment 2.